WeWork’s Adam Neumann steps down as CEO – TechCrunch

 Meanwhile, WeWork is working with bankers to reduce the cost of its money-losing operation, with a new report from The Information stating the business may cut as many as 5,000 roles, or one-third of its entire workforce.

 The WeWork IPO saga draws many parallels to Uber’s pre-IPO struggles.
 Both companies were led, for years, by outspoken executives, Neumann and Travis Kalanick, respectively.
-Both men were ousted, in essence, by frustrated board members who were concerned at the potential outcome of mutli-billion-dollar IPOs.
+Both men were ousted, in essence, by frustrated board members who were concerned at the potential outcome of multi-billion-dollar IPOs.

 Given WeWork’s struggle to complete a public listing and Uber’s disappointing performance on the public markets, perhaps private market investors will realize Silicon Valley’s pixie dust doesn’t carry the same weight on Wall Street.